 • Filing of complaintIf you wish to file a complaint regarding our processing of your personal data, you can choose to file a complaint to a supervisory Data Protection Authority.

 Recipients of Your DataWe share your personal information with affiliated companies.
 We use software and applications from various service providers as specified in this Statement.
 Please check the applicable privacy policies of HubSpot, Inc., http://legal.hubspot.com/privacy-policy and LeadLander at https://uplandsoftware.com/privacy/.
 We entered into data processing agreements as required with third-party recipients in order to protect your personal information and interests.
 In these data processing agreements, the service providers undertake measures to protect the data of our users, to process them on our behalf in accordance with the applicable data protection regulations and, in particular, not to pass the data on to third parties.
-NEAM thus ensures that your data are processed at a level of data protection at all times that corresponds to the level of data protection in the EU/European Economic Area.
+Your data is processed at a level of data protection at all times that corresponds to the level of data protection in the EU/European Economic Area.

 ChildrenWe are committed to preserving online privacy for all of the visitors to our Website, including children.
 Our Website is a general audience Website, and we do not knowingly collect information about children or provide services to children.
 Consistent with applicable laws, we will not knowingly collect any information from children under the age of 13.
 The Website is not designed to attract anyone under the age of 18.

 This PRIVACY NOTICE FOR CALIFORNIA RESIDENTS applies solely to visitors, users, and others who reside in the State of California (“consumers” or “you”).
-New England Asset Management, Inc. (“NEAM”, “we”, “us” or “our”) adopts this notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”) and other California privacy laws.
+New England Asset Management, Inc. (“NEAM”, “we”, “us” or “our”) adopts this notice to comply with the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 (“CCPA”) and other California privacy laws.
+Some of our obligations may be exempt from the CCPA’s requirements pursuant to the Gramm-Leach-Bliley Act (“GLBA”) exemption.
+Specifically, personal information collected by us where the specific data is subject to the GLBA is exempt from some of the CCPA’s requirements.
 Any terms defined in the CCPA have the same meaning when used in this notice.

 We collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (“personal information”).
 In particular, we have collected the following categories of personal information from consumers within the last twelve (12) months: